-Emergency plumber Portland dispatch — same flat rate at 2 a.m. as 2 p.m.
+Emergency plumber Portland dispatch — burst pipes, drain emergencies, and water heater repair Portland — same response at 2 a.m. as 2 p.m.
 A real person answers.
-A licensed plumber is dispatched.
-No voicemail, no surcharge, no excuses.
+No voicemail, no surcharge.

 We dispatch the nearest available licensed plumber the moment you call.
 Most Portland metro arrivals in under 60 minutes — inner neighborhoods often faster.